sXperfect/pekora/README.md

 arguments:
-  profile_name      Profile filename in the configs/exp folder input_file        Input file in the data folder resolution        Resolution chromosome        Chromosome name balancing         Matrix balancing method.
+  profile_name      Profile filename in the configs/exp folder input_file        Input file in the data folder.
+Either .hic or .mcool resolution        Resolution chromosome        Chromosome name balancing         Matrix balancing method.
 Must be precomputed and stored in the input file.